DeepBlue14/Hazel/README.md

 ###**Introduction**

-rqt_ide is devided into two main components: the IDE itself, which contains the core elements and UI, tyrannosaurus_lex, the program which handles the code-competion and refactoring backend, AST building, etc., and UTerm, a cross-shell terminal which can swap UNIX <--> Windows commands.  rqt_ide may be compiled and run without it.
-This program will be intended to run with both ROS 1 and ROS 2. **WARNING: This project is currently pre-alpha, so we do NOT advise attempting to use it yet.**
+rqt_ide is devided into several main components: the IDE itself, which contains the core elements and UI, tyrannosaurus_lex, the program which handles the code-competion and refactoring backend, AST building, etc., Output-South, which enables effortless compilation and execution of ROS executable types, and UTerm, a cross-shell terminal which can swap UNIX <--> Windows commands.  rqt_ide may be compiled and run without it.
+This program will be intended to run with both ROS 1 and ROS 2.
+**WARNING: This project is currently pre-alpha, so we do NOT advise attempting to use it yet.**

 ###**Dependencies**